Casa da Árvore

 Note: Breakfast is served at the Café da Videira, where you will also have WiFi access.

 António Fernandes, sculptor inspired by nature, lives and works in the Nogueira Mountains in Bragança, in the North region of Portugal.
-Antonio perfected develop his unique way of sculpting wood, letting its natural patterns guide him over years.
-His deep knowledge of the wood’s properties allied to his great sensibility result in unique pieces, from furniture to musical instruments and sculptures.
+Antonio perfectly developed a unique way of sculpting wood by letting its natural patterns guide him over years.
+His deep knowledge of the wood’s properties allied to his great sensibility result in unique pieces.
+From furniture to musical instruments and sculptures.
 The staircase, bookcase and coat hanger in this house are all stunning examples of his unique talent.

-Similarly, Vanda Vilela, a painter who lives and works between Lisbon and Lousã, is also moved by her great passion for nature and for one of its materials – paper in her case.
+Similarly, Vanda Vilela, a painter who lives and works between Lisbon and Lousã is also moved by her great passion for nature and for one of its materials – paper.
 With her capacity for finding the essence of natural shapes, she composes her pieces with architectural precision by employing a scalpel and coloured paper.
-The theme of her creation in this house is the Redstart , a bird who is a frequent visitor of Cerdeira.
+The theme of her creation in this house is the Redstart, a bird who frequently visits Cerdeira.